Myth or Fact: Is Ammonia Bad For Your Hair?

 Think of your hair strand like a pinecone.
 The “scales” on the outside are the cuticle, a protective layer that keeps moisture in and foreign objects out.
 Underneath that lies the cortex, where your natural pigment lives.

 Ammonia serves one aggressive purpose: it is an alkalizing agent.
-Because it has a high pH, it forces those cuticle scales to swell and lift open.
+Because it has a high pH, it causes the cuticle scales to swell and open up.
 Once the “door” is open, the hair dye can penetrate deep into the cortex to strip your natural color and deposit new pigment.

 This process is analogous to unlocking a door, enabling the hair dye to penetrate deep into the cortex where it can work its magic.
 Once the “door” is open, the hair dye can strip away your natural hair color, altering it in the process, and depositing new artificial pigments that adhere to the hair fibers.

-Without the presence of ammonia or a suitable chemical substitute, hair dye lacks the ability to penetrate deeply into the cortex.
-Instead, the product remains on the surface of the hair, which usually results in a fleeting effect, the color would wash away with just a single shower, rendering the dye ineffective.
+Without the presence of ammonia or a suitable chemical substitute, hair dye cannot penetrate deeply into the cortex.
+Instead, the product remains on the surface of the hair, which usually results in a fleeting effect; the color would wash away with just a single shower, rendering the dye ineffective.

 Ammonia isn’t just “strong”; it’s corrosive.
 Because it’s a volatile gas, it enters your body through both skin absorption and inhalation.